yuukiarchive/singing/README.md

-# List of songs yuuki can sing
+# List of songs Yuuki can sing

-This is a list of songs yuuki can sing.
+This is a list of songs Yuuki can sing.

 * https://www.last.fm/user/yuukikonno/playlists